Space-00/String/ro.md

 --------------------
 Ronime is a windows app which lets you stream or download anime for free

-You can download Ronime from releases: [here](https://github.com/Space-00/Ronime/releases)
+You can download Ronime from releases' page: [here](https://github.com/Space-00/Ronime/releases)

 **Important:** 🧐
 --------------------